What is Belt and Pulley? – Their Diagram & Working

 Below are materials often used for making belts:

-- A pulley is made of a metal material often made from cast iron, aluminum alloy, etc. The material used is depending on where the pulley will be used.
+• A pulley is made of a metal material, often made from cast iron, aluminum alloy, etc. The material used depends on where the pulley will be used.

 The most common material for a flat belt is leather, which is made from strips 1.2 m to 1.5 m long, cut from either side of the backbone of top-grade step hides.
 The leather hair is smooth and hard on the flesh side, while the flesh side is strong.